European directive on Trade Secrets

 Several flaws in this practices suggest that not only they might be ineffective, but also could undermine citizens’ fundamental rights and freedoms and democracy:

-• Instead of developing regulations that face the problem, the European Commission is just relying on the, often uncertain, Terms of Services polices of private companies to deal with the issue [9], leaving in their hands to decide what contents are appropriate and which ones should be prohibited, and giving them the power to act as the Internet police.
+- Instead of developing regulations that face the problem, the European Commission is just relying on the, often uncertain, Terms of Services polices of private companies to deal with the issue [9], leaving in their hands to decide what contents are appropriate and which ones should be prohibited, and giving them the power to act as the Internet police.

-• With this “ban” on the basis of Terms of Service approach, platforms can just remove illegal content, without having to actually accuse the individual posting it for doing anything illegal.
+It is Internet platforms and their policies and terms of service that must rely and comply with properly elaborated laws and not the other way around. - With this “ban” on the basis of Terms of Service approach, platforms can just remove illegal content, without having to actually accuse the individual posting it for doing anything illegal.
 This is much easier for the platform but fails to tackle hate speech, since it does not prevent the person uploading the hate speech to post it again the next day, and the day after [10].

-• The proposals of making online companies take down and ban content, to develop discourse on the Internet and “train” civil society [11]; and the manipulation of online speech as a mechanism for preventing radicalisation and hate speech risks on being counterproductive, contrary to democracy, particularly in states with jurisdictions with weak democratic values [12].
+This approximation clearly does not solve the problem.
+A holistic approach is not feasible.
+Illegal, inappropriate, unauthorised contents must be properly defined and each one needs to be treated individually and appropriately. - The proposals of making online companies take down and ban content, to develop discourse on the Internet and “train” civil society [11]; and the manipulation of online speech as a mechanism for preventing radicalisation and hate speech risks on being counterproductive, contrary to democracy, particularly in states with jurisdictions with weak democratic values [12].

 # The fight against access to information monopolies